 Please call: 626-744-4200 (leave a message and a staff member will return your call 24-48 hours)

-New permitting software is going live on June 11th, 2020.
+New permitting software went live on June 11th, 2020.
 The new software includes service enhancement and also changes to application submittal requirements and inspection request.
 For additional information, please visit www.cityofpasadena.net/PermitCenterOnline

 The Planning & Community Development Department’s Building & Safety Division is committed to serving as partners for solutions in the development of safe, healthy and economically viable neighborhoods.
 Its role is to ensure the long-term competitive position of the Pasadena’s housing stock leveraging the partnerships with the public and private sectors.
 The Building & Safety Division accomplishes this through the development of ordinances, enforcement of the city’s zoning and housing and environmental codes.

 The Permit Center is a One-Stop-Shop where staff from multiple departments provide all development review and permitting services for customers.